AWCXV/EvaNet/README.md

 - Jun 05, 2026: Results of [LTOFusion](https://ieeexplore.ieee.org/abstract/document/11433513) (TIP 2026, a Learning-To-Optimize framework with flow matching) have been added to the Public Leaderboard.
 - Jun 14, 2026: Results of [DSPFusion](https://ieeexplore.ieee.org/document/11559205) (TIP 2026, a dual prior guidance paradigm) have been added to the Public Leaderboard.
 - Jun 21, 2026: Results of [PBFNet](https://ieeexplore.ieee.org/document/11511378?utm_source=chatgpt.com) (TPAMI 2026, Image Fusion Based on Prior Information) have been added to the Public Leaderboard.
+- Jun 27, 2026: Results of [EFRUF](https://ieeexplore.ieee.org/document/11359013) (TPAMI 2026, A General Image Fusion Approach Exploiting Gradient Transfer Learning and Fusion Rule Unfolding) have been added to the Public Leaderboard.

 ---
 ### <img width="22" src="icons/usage.png"> EvaJudge Usage